IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 ( ) 750

-If we now for gene ABC in the same file:
+If we do it now for gene ABC in the same file:

 ```bash
 grep ABC beautifulFriendLong.bed